Our Mission

 Acceptance Notification

 We screen the applications and accept successful research teams.
+Hereafter, NDAs and a pre-study survey are sent out.

 Submission of Results

-Research teams upload their results and code.
+Research teams upload their results and fill out the post-study survey.

 First Draft of Paper